This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

 The relatively calm surf and out of the way location, make it a great swimming and picnicking spot although there is no surf life-saving patrol on duty here.

-You’ll find lovely little Macandrew Bay on Otago Peninsula, a 20-minute harbour-side drive from Dunedin’s city centre.
-Set in a small garden park and perfect for young families, the beach is short, sheltered and shallow.
+You’ll find these lovely little bays on Otago Peninsula, a 20-minute harbour-side drive from Dunedin’s city centre.
+Set in small garden parks and perfect for young families, these beaches are short, sheltered and shallow.
 For those wanting to mix their paddling with a quick, safe peddle, the Otago Peninsula shared cycle path goes right past.

-Just across the road you’ll find a friendly café, art gallery, a playground and a traditional kiwi dairy which services the small Macandrew Bay community.
+Just across the road from the Macandrew Bay Beach you’ll find a friendly café, art gallery, a playground and a traditional kiwi dairy which services the small Macandrew Bay community.

 Sandfly Bay